Liga U: Creation

 In May 2025, Spanish Sports Council (CSD) alongside the Asociación de Clubs de Baloncesto (ACB) and the Spanish Basketball Federation (FEB) began negotiations to launch a tournament of reserve teams.
-On June 18, 2025, CSD, ACB and FEB announced the creation of a under-22 basketball league designed to keep emerging players with the aim to close the gap between youth and professional basketball, acting as a dam against the exodus of young promises who choose to make the Americas.
+On June 18, 2025, CSD, ACB and FEB announced the creation of a under-22 basketball league designed to keep emerging players with the aim to close the gap between youth and professional basketball, acting as an alternative to retain emerging players who intend to move to North American collegiate or professional leagues.

 Format

 The competition is scheduled to debut in October 2025 and will be open to the 18 ACB teams for the 2025–26 season.
-The matches will be played likely on Friday and Saturday to combine the league with ACB matches.
+Matches are scheduled to be played on Fridays and Saturdays to combine the league with ACB matches.
 The competition system is yet to be determined, depending on the number of participants, although three models are currently planned: for a League of 14, 16, or 18 teams.